juju/docs/src/en/developer-leadership.md

 status can be made, but you should generally fail safe and refrain from acting as leader when you cannot be sure.

-truth is independent of hook sequence.
+Truth is independent of hook sequence.
 If a unit has been designated leader while mid-hook, it will start to return true; and if a unit were to (say) lose its state-server connection mid-hook, and be unable to verify continued leadership past lease expiry time, it would start to